bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 ### Prerequisite: Connecting Firewall to the internet

-> pfSense can connect to the internet and have an access to implement a remote access.
+> pfSense can connect to the internet and have an access to implement

 To do this, OpenWRT must be configured such as intial config, static route (to client-side), default route (internet), setup Firewall Zones and PortForward Firewall rules.